-The prayer area, deep within the block of shophouses.
+The prayer area, deep within a block of shophouses.

 The St. Thomas Church was rebuilt in 1956 and replaced a structure from 1847.

 The original church was built by a German carpenter and was a marvel in unpainted wood.
 Perfectly shaped columns supported Gothic arches wrapping the nave and supporting upper walls of wood with lancet clerestory windows.
-The original church fittings were partially salvaged and recycled into the Church of the Holy Cross at Sungai Tanju, east of Kuching, but the pulpits, pews, and an altar surviving there don't compensate for the loss of the structural elements.
+The original church fittings were partially salvaged and recycled into the Church of the Holy Cross at Sungai Tanju, east of Kuching.

-Near the church, the Bishop's House, so-called, was originally a Chinese-owned house.
+Near the church, the so-called Bishop's House was originally a Chinese-owned private home.
 It later became a boarding school and is now the diocesan center.
-The first Bishop of Kuching, by the way, was James McDougall, probably invited by James Brooke because McDougall was also a surgeon.
+The first Bishop of Kuching, by the way, was James McDougall, chosen by James Brooke probably because McDougall was also a surgeon.
 McDougall stayed in Sarawak for 20 years but returned to England in failing health in 1868.
 He recovered enough to serve later as bishop of Ely and, later still, Winchester.

 There are several Christian cemeteries in Kuching, but this is the oldest, on the edge of the church grounds and across a street from the main bazaar.